AlexIoannides/kubernetes-mlops/README.md

 ## Using Ksonnet to Define and Deploy our ML Model Scoring Service

 Another framework for templating the configuration of Kubernetes application deployments is [Ksonnet](https://ksonnet.io).
-Ksonnet allows you to compose Kubernetes application components using templated JSON-object configuration files, written in data templating language called [Jsonnet](https://jsonnet.org) (a supset of JSON).
+Ksonnet allows you to compose Kubernetes application components using templated JSON-object configuration files, written in data templating language called [Jsonnet](https://jsonnet.org) (a superset of JSON).
 This alternative to Helm is also supported as a means of deploying Seldon-Core (demonstrated below).

 ### Installing Ksonnet